In the Moment (Gateway album): Reception

 The review at AllMusic states: "The collective trio Gateway has worked together on and off for three decades.
 They're sympathetically matched, with the five pieces on this album emerging from extended improvisations.
 The tonal range they embrace is dazzling, switching gears from Indian-flavored propulsion... to ethereal tone poems...
 Jack DeJohnette's ability to work equally well as a percussionist/drummer and pianist... benefits the group, and they make full use of the further possibilities offered.
 DeJohnette's work on the Turkish frame drum is extremely skilled and inventive, adding a key element to complement John Abercrombie's bent-note improvisations."

-Tyran Grillo, writing for Between Sound and Space, commented: "DeJohnette chants through a Turkish frame drum for the start, Abercrombie working his microtonal magic with an ess-curved twang.
-This formula persists because it works, finding new purpose in 'Cinuçen.'
-Pregnant like a Saharan sky, it lets down its golden hair and lumbers through 'The Enchanted Forest' to catch up to its own jangling caravan.
-The interaction between bass and drums make tracks like 'Shrubberies' the beautiful things that they are.
-As far a cry as possible from the Monty Python images its title may evoke, this is an honest excursion that lowers us like a sleeping child into 'Soft.'
+Tyran Grillo, writing for ECM blog Between Sound and Space, commented:DeJohnette chants through a Turkish frame drum for the start, Abercrombie working his microtonal magic with an ess-curved twang.
+This formula persists because it works, finding new purpose in "Cinuçen."
+Pregnant like a Saharan sky, it lets down its golden hair and lumbers through "The Enchanted Forest" to catch up to its own jangling caravan.
+The interaction between bass and drums make tracks like "Shrubberies" the beautiful things that they are.
+As far a cry as possible from the Monty Python images its title may evoke, this is an honest excursion that lowers us like a sleeping child into "Soft."
 For this, Holland draws his bow like the Loch Ness monster beneath Abercrombie's wavering reflections as a pianistic fog assures the sighting will never be captured.
-Magic and pure to the last, this one is."
+Magic and pure to the last, this one is.